EvaBroberg/Flora-and-Fauna-memory-game/README.md

 	<li>Design is responsive allowing user to play on any device</li>
 	<li>Users name is displayed on the screen during game</li>
 	<li>Colour scheme, sounds and imagery was carefully selected to fit overall game theme</li>
+	<li>Colour scheme was chosen to be neutral and calming, easy to look at and not provocative, stress inducing</li>
 </ul>

 The game was created for people of any age that are looking for a fun way to spend a bit of free time and are looking for a game that would not only be entertaining but would also stimulate the brain.
 While game is kid friendly and easy to understand and navigate, it's primaraly purpose was to appeal for a grown-up who needs to add some fun into their busy scedule.

 Game was designed to be responsive, intuitive and easy to use on any devices.
 Sounds were added to card flips to make it obvious when the match is made or card combination was wrong.
 Background sound was added in order to make game environment more engaging and stimulating, but the player that prefers soundless game can easily disable sound by clicking a speaker button which is displayed in the obvious place at the top of the screen and is easily recognisable as a tool for sound control.

 Game consists of three levels which are increasing in coplexity by adding extra cards.
 Each level has flora and fauna theme separated by cathegory: 1st level is Sea-creatures sub-cathegory, 2nd level bugs/insects and third plants/flowers.
 Cathegories were split rather than mixed to increase player's interest in game, when looking forward what awaits on the next level.

 Once level is passed, pop up identifying the beginning of next level appears making it easy to follow progress in the game.
 If player has run out of given time or used up given amount of turns game over screen appears, a big and obvious button with text "Try Again" is displayed encorouging a player to start over.
 Once the game is won victory music is being played and "Congratulations" overlay fills the screen.
 Big button with words "Play again" appears similarly like in the "game over" state.